sz-moleomics/DPMI-Codes/README.md

 The command line is not implemented yet.
 Please read through all comments in the scripts and modify parameters manually.

 ## Requirements
 1. Make sure you have python 3 installed.
+(Tested for 3.5.4 and 3.6.5)
 2. Install dependencies with the following command:
 ```bash
 pip install numpy matplotlib seaborn sklearn scipy xlrd pandas tensorflow-gpu keras shap
 ```

 ## Quick Demo
-Some sample data is prepared to illustrate the experiment result:
+Some sample data are prepared to illustrate the experiment result:
 1. Directly run `python analyze.py` in bash/command prompt to show 4 figures for classification performance.
 2. Directly run `python ranking.py` in bash/command prompt to show importance distribution for the sample data `sample_data/test_1_0.xls`.
 A picture `test_1_0_importance.png` and a feature importance list `test_1_0_ranking.csv` will also be generated when the script ends.